Table of Contents

 Needless to say, that’s a LOT of searches.
 Of course, Google has many different guidelines, stipulations, and algorithms that ultimately influence how websites rank on the search engine results.

 That’s why rankings regularly fluctuate, even for websites with a solid SEO strategy.
 Just because you’ve reached the first page doesn’t mean the work stops.
-Search engine optimization requires constant time and effort to reach the top positions and stay there.
-However, as pages work on their own strategies for optimization, it means websites constantly go up and down in rankings for specific competitive keywords.
+Search engine optimisation requires constant time and effort to reach the top positions and stay there.
+However, as pages work on their own strategies for optimisation, it means websites constantly go up and down in rankings for specific competitive keywords.